alexkiro/i18n-coverage/README.md

 ### `min-coverage`

 The minimum coverage required for this check to be marked as success.
 If not set or set to 0 the check is marked as neutral.
+Float values are supported.

+ - See sample pr for success: https://github.com/alexkiro/i18n-coverage/pull/1
+ - See sample pr for failure: https://github.com/alexkiro/i18n-coverage/pull/2

 ### `ignore-languages`